Genfood/Project-ITS/README.md

 4. Open the directory of this git in VisualStudio Code
 5. The project can now be compiled in normal or debug mode, in VisualStudio Code.
 Just press `F5` or use the `Run and Debug` Tab.

+## Known Bugs

+- Using Chrome or Safari can cause a problems clicking on collectable items.
+Clicking several times is a solution, or use Firefox. 🤡